Outbreaks

 The likelihood of salmonellosis outbreaks is predicted separately for Western (blue) and Eastern North America (orange).
 We split the continent based on ecological divisions using EPA ecoregion designations, rather than political borders.

-Historically, salmonellosis outbreaks (represented by black dots) are more commonly reported in some areas.
+Historically, salmonellosis outbreaks (black dots) are more commonly reported and larger (dot size) in some areas.
 Hotspots in the Western U.S. are clustered around major cities on the West Coast including Seattle, Portland, and San Francisco.
 In the Eastern U.S., outbreaks are most often reported in Wisconsin and New England.

 Irruptions